-As River Murray flows and water levels continue to increase, there may be minor inundation of some properties on the floodplain.
+As River Murray water levels increase, there will be inundation of some properties on the floodplain.
 The State Emergency Service (SES) is distributing sandbags to residents, businesses and shack owners from a number of local government locations.
 To access sand bags call one of the following councils: